-Many people mistakenly think that mountaineering training workouts consist primarily of hiking in hilly terrain with heavy pack.
+Many people mistakenly think that mountaineering training workouts consist primarily of hiking in hilly terrain with heavy pack or doing lots of mountain climbers exercises in a gym.
 You might be surprised to learn that some of the fittest and fastest high altitude mountaineers do the bulk of their training running on mountain trails with minimal added weight.
 [To be clear; running for training is not a necessity in any of our mountaineering training programs].
 Carrying a pack is important but we feel it is over used by many mountaineers and carries a significant risk of injury.
 Our approach includes heavy pack carries but perhaps not in the way or to the extent you might imagine.

 Note that if you use a box it should be about 75% of the height of your shin bone.